How can Dr. Dan’s help with my Psoriasis?

 Psoriasis is an immune-mediated disease that affects the skin.
-The symptoms of psoriasis are treatable but there is no cure.
-It is typically a lifelong disease.
-Psoriasis is not contagious.
-The exact cause of psoriasis is not known but is related to the body’s immune system.
-The cells in the immune system treat skin cells as foreign resulting in a red, itchy, scaly rash.
-There are several different types of psoriasis including plaque, guttate, inverse, pustule, and erythrodermic.
+Although, symptoms are treatable, there is no cure.
+Typically, it is a lifelong disease.
+Psoriasis is not contagious, and the exact cause is not known.
+However, it is related to the body’s immune system.
+The cells in the immune system treat skin cells as “foreign”.
+As a result, a red, itchy, and scaly rash appears on the skin.
+The different types of psoriasis include plaque, guttate, inverse, pustule, and erythrodermic.
 The most common is plaque.

-Psoriasis is a very problematic skin condition that has a strong genetic component.
-It is most often diagnosed by examination only but may require a skin biopsy or scraping.
+Psoriasis is a very problematic skin condition with a strong genetic component.
+Often, examination only is used to diagnose psoriasis.
+At times, it requires a skin biopsy or scraping.

 Psoriasis can be treated with topical agents, phototherapy and oral medications.

-· Topical agents include moisturizers, corticosteroids, retinoids, and Vitamin D creams.
-The purpose of these agents is reduce the inflammation and suppress skin cell production.
+Topical agents include moisturizers, corticosteroids, retinoids, and Vitamin D creams.
+These agents reduce the inflammation and suppress skin cell production.

-· Oral or intravenous medications include the immunosuppressive drugs methotrexate, cyclosporine, and retinoids.
-There are several other medications provided under the direction of physicians that help relieve the symptoms of psoriasis.
+Oral or intravenous medications include the immunosuppressive drugs methotrexate, cyclosporine, and retinoids.
+There are several other medications that help relieve the symptoms of psoriasis.

-Eczema is a general term for any type of inflammation of the skin (dermatitis) that causes itching, redness or sometimes blistering of the skin.
-Some of the more common skin disease that fit into this category are:
+Eczema is a general term for any type of inflammation of the skin (dermatitis).
+This causes itching, redness or sometimes blistering of the skin.
+Common skin diseases that fit into this category include:

-Contact dermatitis is associated with contact with a specific substance or allergen.
-Substances can include chemicals, perfumes, plants, metals, pets, etc. It can be avoided by avoiding contact with the allergen.
+Contact dermatitis: associated with contact with a specific substance or allergen.
+Substances can include chemicals, perfumes, plants, metals, pets, etc. Avoiding contact with the allergen can prevent this.

 Over-the-counter medications include moisturizing creams and lotions.
-They treat the symptoms of eczema but do not treat the cause.
+They treat the symptoms of Eczema, but do not treat the cause.
 Products containing 1% hydrocortisone work to moisturize the area.
-At the same time, it helps reduce the redness, itching and scaling associated with eczema.
-Regular use can reduce the flare ups associated with the disease can be reduced with regular use.
+At the same time, it helps reduce the redness, itching and scaling associated with Eczema.
+Flare ups associated with the disease can be reduced with regular use.

 Prescription medications reduce flare ups of eczema by suppressing the immune response associated with the disease.
 This includes topical ointments and oral medications.